 - Use caution when inclement weather is in the forecast

 Other things to be mindful of is the time of year/season you are driving the Million Dollar Highway.
 After heavy rains, landslides or mudslides can happen and in the winter, avalanches and black ice along the road have been known to occur and cause accidents, some being fatal.

 All in all, we never felt unsafe at any point of the ride, but we used and exerted caution.
-We stopped at appropriately pull-offs for pictures, abided the road signs and kept our eyes on the road.
+We stopped at appropriate pull-offs for pictures, abided by the road signs, and kept our eyes on the road.
 At the end of the day, use common sense and your ride will be amazing and enjoyable!

 Want More Outdoor Fun?!

 The Best Things to Do in Crested Butte During The Summer

 Complete Guide to Black Canyon of The Gunnison National Park

 10 Epic Things To Do In Great Sand Dunes National Park

 Visit Antelope Canyon: The Perfect Canyon Trip Planner

 Arizona Road Trip: An Epic 2 Week Itinerary